Skip to Main Content

 Read Story

 Positive or Negative; Junior Emma Saylor and paraeducator Krista Mackey work together to complete one of the three COVID-19 tests high-risk sports must perform.
 Student-athletes waited in a crowded hallway before they were tested, and another 15 minutes before they received the results.
-Its something that I think is vital to keep our athletes engaged and be able to perform, Mackey said.
+"It's something that I think is vital to keep our athletes engaged and be able to perform," Mackey said.

 High-risk status creates precautionary measures for athletes